lingtalfi/AssetLoader/README.md

 void          registerItem ( str:name, array:assets )
 ```

-Register the item.
+Register the item $name with the given $assets.

 This is the first step: you cannot use an item without registering it.
-Registering an item is simply telling the assetLoader which items you are going to use, and what assets are they composed of.

-You might want to use a manifest to register all your items at once, rather than registering them manually
-one by one.
+An easy way to register all your items at once is to use a manifest (search for manifest in this document for more info).

 ### registerItems